guyleonard/sagawe/README.md

-# Single Cell Assembly Workflow
+# Single Cell Genome Assembly Workflow

-This is a suggested workflow for the assembly of MDA Single Cell MiSeq Illumina libraries.
+This is a suggested workflow for the assembly of [MDA](https://en.wikipedia.org/wiki/Multiple_displacement_amplification) sequenced Single Cells from the Illumina MiSeq platform.
+These are sometimes also described as Single Amplified Genomes (SAGs).

 ## SAG Assembly Workflow in Steps